 FOR APPLICANTS LICENSED IN ANOTHER JURISDICTION: TENN.
 SUP.
 CT.
 R. 7 SEC.
 10.07 – PRACTICE PENDING ADMISSION

-Attorneys holding an active license to practice law and in good standing in another jurisdiction in the United States, District of Columbia or a U.S. Territory who:
+Attorneys who hold a license to practice law that is active and in good standing in another jurisdiction in the United States, District of Columbia or a U.S. Territory, and who:

 - Have submitted an application for admission by examination, re-examination, or UBE score transfer; and

 - Move to Tennessee and begin employment or open an office prior to approval for licensing and admission to the bar of Tennessee

 may provide legal services in this jurisdiction during the pendency of the application for admission but for no more than 365 days under certain circumstances.
 Please see Rule 7, Section 10.07 and Policy P-5.01 for complete details.

 An attorney licensed in another U.S. jurisdiction who will be seeking admission to Tennessee by examination, or re-examination, and who moves to Tennessee and begins employment or opens an office during a time that applications for admission by examination or re-examination are not open, may register for practice pending admission provided that the attorneys submits the application for admission within 5 business days of the opening date of applications for admission by examination.
 Applications for examination are open March 1 – May 20 and October 1 – December 20.

 HOW TO REGISTER FOR PRACTICE PENDING ADMISSION